WANB: History

 Frustrated by the restrictive daytime license and 250-watt transmitter, Albright began the process of applying to the FCC (Federal Communications Commission) for an increase in power.
 In early 1976, Albright entered into an agreement with Kenneth R. Strawberry, of Uniontown, an employee at the US Department of State.
 Strawberry proposed using his connections at other Government agencies to lobby the FCC for approval to increase wattage power and further expand market coverage.
 Strawberry's efforts resulted in the FCC's granting an increase in power to 500-watts on April 27, 1976.
 The Strawberry/Albright partnership applied for an FM Stereo Broadcast license which was relocated from Fairmont, West Virginia on April 21, 1978, permitting WANB to broadcast a full 24-hours.
 WANB was joined by a simulcast FM sister station on April 21, 1978; enabling listeners to enjoy local radio service after the AM was forced to leave the air at sundown. with the Albright/Strawberry agreement, the company name changed from Commonwealth Broadcasters to WANB, Inc.

 The move required the purchase of new transmitting equipment.
 Strawberry advanced funds for the purchase, increasing his financial interest in the operation and ultimately forcing Albright out of ownership.
 On October 24, 1978 the FCC granted WANB 1000-watts of power.
-In 1980, housing for the transmitting equipment was constructed on land purchased south of Waynesburg near I-79 and broadcasting began from the 5000-foot guyed steel tower.
+In 1980, housing for the transmitting equipment was constructed on land purchased south of Waynesburg near I-79 and broadcasting began from the 500-foot guyed steel tower.
 With its increased capacity, the station now covered Greene and adjacent counties 24 hours a day and the signal reached a significantly expanded advertising market.

 Pushed out of ownership in the spring of 1984, General Manager and co-owner Abe Albright sued Ken Strawberry in County Court alleging an unfair division of assets and essentially a hostile takeover of WANB radio.
 The lawsuit ultimately failed and Albright relinquished ownership, replaced as General Manager by John Loeper, a radio personality in both York and suburban D.C.
 Loeper had been a football and basketball play by play announcer at Waynesburg University.

 Loeper, after acting as general manager of WANB for many years, left the station in 1990 to become the minority partner in JJG Communications, which purchased Washington County competitor WKEG.
 The venture was unsuccessful, and Loeper left the radio business altogether the following year.
-He was replaced by Judy Rostoka, who held the position for approximately 15 years after his departure.
+He was replaced by Judy Rastoka, who held the position for approximately 15 years after his departure.

 In 1991, WANB vacated its longtime home in the First Federal building (which had begun to fall into disrepair) and moved to a spacious new, modern, all-steel building at its transmitter site just south of Waynesburg and off I-79.
 Engineering personnel had designed the building with expansion in mind if that were ever the goal of ownership present or future.